Feminism in New Zealand: Visual art and performance

-Similarly the artistic practices of Nova Paul, Lisa Reihana, and interdisciplinary artist and archivist Tuafale Tanoa'i aka Linda T, expend notions of conventional image making and cinematic art.
+Similarly the artistic practices of Nova Paul, Lisa Reihana, and interdisciplinary artist and archivist Tuāfale Tanoa'i aka Linda T, expend notions of conventional image making and cinematic art.
 These artists and their works are reminiscent of and carry on the practice of Merita Mata, which continue to challenge colonial narratives imbued with rejections of systemic Pākehā patriarchal models of power, knowledge and ownership.